 NOTE: NF can decide to subscribe to such notifications while a deferred location request is on-going.

-1. If the UE has generated or updated the UE Location Privacy Indication, the UE sends the Location Privacy Indication to the AMF via UE Location Privacy Setting Request in N1 NAS message.
-The UE Location Privacy Indication indicates whether allows or disallows the subsequent LCS requests for the UE, as defined in clause 5.4.
+1. If the UE has generated or updated the UE Location Privacy Indication and/or Ranging/SL Positioning Privacy Indication, the UE sends the Location Privacy Indication and/or Ranging/SL Positioning Privacy Indication to the AMF via UE Location Privacy Setting Request in N1 NAS message.
+The UE Location Privacy Indication and/or Ranging/SL Positioning Privacy Indication indicates whether allows or disallows the subsequent LCS requests for the UE, as defined in clause 5.4.
 If the UE has generated or updated the event report expected area and optionally the area usage indication, e.g. based on UE power status, the UE Location Privacy Setting Request includes the event report expected area and the area usage indication.